danielneubert/dotfiles/README.md

 ### Logi Options+

-Since my concerns about the imminent removal of the installer have been disproved, I have also found official release notes and download page for the offline installer.
-Since the offline version is not listed on homebrew, the download via the website is probably the only option for the time being.
+My concerns about the imminent removal of the offline installer for Logi Options+ have fortunately been put to rest.
+Logitech itself maintains a page with official release notes and a download page for the offline installer.
+Since the offline version is currently not listed on Homebrew, the download via the website is probably the only option for the time being.

 - [Download Page Logi Options+ (Offline)](https://support.logi.com/hc/en-us/articles/11570501236119-Logitech-Options-offline-installer)
 - [Release-Notes Logi Options+ (Offline)](https://support.logi.com/hc/en-us/articles/17032567939351-Logi-Options-Offline-Installer-Release-Notes)